|

 and by 1992, a programme in Kenya.

-The most recent programme we have become involved with is
+The most recent programme ICT has become involved with is

 in Cambodia.